cyx977/pythoncryptography/README.md

 one time pad uses xor to encrypt the data. key stream should not be reused.
 however one time pad is not practical.
 we have stream cipher to the rescue
+now even if we have secure enough unf'breakable keys; how do we send it
+alice has v1 and sends v' | bob has v2 and sends v2'
+eve has both v1' and v2'

+the key can be extracted with v1 and v2' as well as v1' and v2
+but not with v1' and v2'